Course Code: igd

 You'll continue your exploration of game-development processes in this lesson.
 First, you'll examine several practices and processes that will help you with your game-development project.
 Then, you'll discover the importance of testing your game's functions and features.
 You'll also learn how to manage the testing process.
 Finally, you'll learn how to create your own game-release schema including alpha, beta, and public game releases.

 In this lesson, you'll explore the mobile application market to help you decide which mobile platforms you want to develop your game for.
-You'll discover tools and techniques that you can use to develop games for mobile devices including tablets, smartphones, and other devices.
+You'll discover tools and techniques that you can use to develop games for mobile devices, including tablets and smartphones.
 You'll also learn how to distribute your mobile app to Apple's App Store, Google Play, Windows Phone Store, and BlackBerry's App World.

 In this lesson, you'll explore the game-development industry and decide where you want to fit in.
 You'll learn about several career fields and explore the knowledge and skills each one requires and where to get the proper education and experience.
 You'll also gain the necessary information to develop your own path toward a career in game development.